-Ovulation induction with gonadotropins
+Ovulation induction with hormones

 Similar to the first part of an IVF cycle, although with less hormones and without egg collection.
 The “getting pregnant” part of the process can then occur either naturally on and leading-up to the identified day of ovulation, or else can occur using artificial insemination aka IUI.
 According to Balen (2013): “carefully conducted and monitored ovulation induction can achieve good conception rates and multiple pregnancy rates can be minimized with strict adherence to criteria that limit the number of follicles that are permitted to ovulate.”

 What this means is that a good fertility clinic will cancel your ovulation induction cycle if it looks like you’re going to ovulate more than one egg to avoid you having twins (multiple births are particularly dangerous when you have PCOS).
-This happened to me one my first ovulation induction cycle.
-For fertility clinics ovulation induction cycles are a business as usual, but for you it will mean quite a few visits to the clinic to be monitored and some significant money needing to change hands (although much cheaper than IVF).
+This happened to me on my first ovulation induction cycle.
+For fertility clinics, ovulation induction cycles are business as usual, but for you it will mean quite a few visits to the clinic to be monitored and some significant money needing to change hands (although much cheaper than IVF).